nv-legate/quickstart/README.md

 Certain build options, such as the target CUDA architecture, must be specified appropriately at docker build time, to match the environment where the image will be used.
-These options are specified for each supported target `PLATFORM` in `common.sh`.
-The default `PLATFORM` is a generic non-networked machine containing Volta GPUs.
-You can add custom configurations as new `PLATFORM`s in `common.sh`.
+These options are specified for each supported target `PLATFORM` in `common.sh` You can add custom configurations as new `PLATFORM`s in `common.sh`.

 After building the image, you can use it to start a container :